 JVET contributions JVET-W0080 and JVET-W0083 have reported some problems in the text drafted for the VSEI standard (Rec.
 ITU-T H.274 | ISO/IEC 23002-7).

 Most of the reported problems are also evident in the text of AVC (Rec.
 ITU-T H.264 | ISO/IEC 14496-10) and HEVC (Rec.
 ITU-T H.265 | ISO/IEC 23008-2) as well as in VSEI.
-In the ITU-T, these other standards are currently in a “Last Call” stage of the ITU-T Alternative Approval Process for edition 14 of H.264 and edition 8 of H.265, and the Last Call period is closing on the day of submission of this document.
+In the ITU-T, these other standards were currently in a “Last Call” stage of the ITU-T Alternative Approval Process for edition 14 of H.264 and edition 8 of H.265, and the Last Call period is closing on the day of submission of this document.

-The attached drafts contain suggested edits to address the identified issues, and have been submitted as Microsoft input to the Last Call.
+The attached drafts contain suggested edits to address the identified issues, and had been submitted as Microsoft input to the Last Call.

-We suggest that these proposed changes are clearly merely editorial in spirit as they are only made to provide obviously missing material, correct small errors, and improve clarity and consistency.
+The contributors suggested that these proposed changes are clearly merely editorial in spirit as they are only made to provide obviously missing material, correct small errors, and improve clarity and consistency.

 The changes are summarized as follows.
 Further commentary is available in JVET-W0080 and JVET-W0083.